When it comes to insurance, you may believe that, as long as you are paying your premiums, you shouldn’t ever hesitate to file a claim.

 Rates can vary widely on a year-to-year basis; for example, if an area has been recently hit by severe weather, premium rates overall may change to make up for increased costs.

-The type of claim made can also make a big difference in the amount your premium is boosted.
+The type of claim made can also impact the amount your premium is boosted.

-Liability claims could lead to a 14% increase, per the study, while fire, theft and vandalism claims could mean a 13% hike.
-But hail and wind would only lead to a 6% premium boost, and weather overall only 2%.
+A single liability claim could lead to a 14 percent increase, per the study, while fire, theft and vandalism claims could mean a 13 percent hike.
+But hail and wind would only lead to a 6 percent premium boost, and weather overall only 2 percent.